What even is a UPS?

-An on-line UPS avoids these momentary power lapses by constantly providing power from its own inverter, even when the power line is functioning properly.
+An on-line UPS avoids these momentary power lapses by constantly providing power from its own inverter.
+It does this even when the power line is functioning properly.
 In general, on-line UPSs are much more expensive than SPSs.
-They also have the capacity to perform what is known as power clipping.
+Moreover, they have the capacity to perform what is known as power clipping.
 On occasion the power will surge high to the unit.
 When this condition occurs this type of UPS clips the excessive power off to keep it from damaging the system due to voltage overload.
 The size of either type of UPS depends upon the number of power receptacles the unit has on board to plug devices into.

 Most all UPS devices have a built in monitor to display the loading process as devices are plugged into them.
 Ensure you do not load the UPS beyond 85% of its capacity because in the event of dropped power it may take the unit too long to recover and some devices connected to it will stop functioning until the UPS can catch up.

-Almost all new UPSs have built in monitoring that can be done with a laptop or desktop.
-Some have the capabilities to send an alarm via text or e-mail alerting the user that power is unstable, or that the unit is off-line or being overloaded.
-Some devices should never be plugged into a UPS due to start-up power requirements.
+Almost all new UPSs have built in monitoring with a laptop or desktop.
+Some have the capabilities to send an alarm via text or e-mail alerting the user that power is unstable, or that the unit is off-line or overloading.
+Some devices should never plug into a UPS due to start-up power requirements.
 Large laser printers and scanners are a good example of this.
 They draw more load on start-up than any other time they are running.

 Our services team at Volta has installed many UPS devices.
 We can help your company determine which UPS is right for you, and give instructions as to what devices should not be plugged in.
 We also offer continuing UPS services engagements to take the necessary but pesky monitoring tasks off your to-do list.
 Contact Volta to get started today.